asmita-bhardwaj/cse15l-lab-reports/lab2.md

 	}

-Below is the respective output or symptom of the test written above:
+Below is the respective symptom of the test written above:

 	arrays first differed at element [0]; expected:[3] but was:[10]
  	at ArrayTests.testReverseInPlace(ArrayTests.java:9)